 What Ingredient substitutions can you make in this recipe?

 Depending on what you eat, these are possible substitutions for selected ingredients.
 Since I used a flax egg in this batch, my grandson (who’s allergic to eggs) could eat some.
 I have considered using MCT oil, since it so low in saturated fat compared to the coconut oil, but haven’t yet.

 Each substitution will change how easy the cookies are to shape and roll!

 Do you have to chill the doughs?

 I have not tried making these cookies without chilling the dough, and of course the chilling adds to the time involved.
 Chilling firms the coconut oil or butter and allows you to work with the dough without it becoming too crumbly.
-My feeling is that the chilling is important to:
+Chilling is important to: